inaos/inac/doc/manual.md

 ### LuaJIT API

 ### Configuration file
-INAC provide a configuration file parser wich work for C and Lua as well.
+INAC provides a configuration file parser witch works for C and Lua as well.

 #### Creating the configuration file
 The configuration file is a pure Lua script and consists of sections.
 Those